moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 1. Follow GitHub's documentation on [creating a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release).
 Make note of the release tag.

-1. After you've created a release, check if your container image has been successfully built and published by [logging in to the Analytical Platform Common Production AWS account](https://moj.awsapps.com/start/#/console?account_id=509399598587&role_name=modernisation-platform-mwaa-user&destination=https%3A%2F%2Feu-west-2.console.aws.amazon.com%2Fecr%2Fprivate-registry%2Frepositories%3Fregion%3Deu-west-2)
+1. Users can establish the status of a release by examining the Release Action in their respective GitHub repository.

 > You can also see [our example Python repository](https://github.com/moj-analytical-services/analytical-platform-airflow-python-example).